TheOneAnimeLegend/CS20/Computer Apps/Processing-Java Prototyping/Text/README.md

   - Using minimum number of characters printed
   - [Advanced] Using a media query to change the minimum number of characters

+Final Ideas
+- using IF-ELSE to catch an extra decrease with characters less than a square geometry
+- using additional IF-ELSE to catch different fonts
+- combining IF-ELSE into AND

 ---